 We continue to provide a range of job-alike groups for special education and clinical staff from our member districts at no cost.
 Over 150 professionals participate in these groups.
 We have been successful in seeking philanthropic grants to offset the cost of most of our training and consultation services.
-We charge member districts \$150 per hour for professional consultation whereas, when we have needed to hire consultants to work with our staff, we have paid upwards of \$250.
+In FY24 we charged member districts \$150 per hour for professional consultation whereas, when we have needed to hire consultants to work with our staff, we have paid upwards of \$250 per hour.

-SUBSIDIZING THROUGH PHILANTHROPY
+SUBSIDIZING THROUGH PHILANTHROPY AND GRANTS

 Given our desire to keep tuition rates affordable and to provide the highest quality programs and services for our students, we have expanded our capacity to seek private philanthropic dollars to supplement and enhance what we are able to provide without increasing tuition rates.
-During the 2022-2023 school year, Friends of Northshore Education Consortium raised \$500,000 through grants and private donations.
+During the 2023-2024 school year, Friends of Northshore Education Consortium raised approximately \$400,000 through grants and private donations.
 This enabled us to provide low-cost training, purchase new technology and communication devices, as well as to support a wide range of extracurricular and enrichment activities.
 The Friends of Northshore Education Consortium is an established 501(c)(3) non-profit that exists for the sole purpose of supporting NEC programs through fundraising efforts including events, grant proposals and major gift donations (EIN# 61-1479553).
+In addition to philanthropic grants, several DESE and DPH grants have helped us to expand what we are able to offer to students in terms of academic and SEL programming.

-Friends of NEC's annual road race, Festivus 5K for Autism 2022, raised over \$35,000 to support NEC students.
+Friends of NEC's annual road race, Festivus 5K for Autism, raised over \$37,000 in 2023 to support NEC students.